Cellie0320/personal_expense_tracker/database/README.md

 # Expense Tracker Database

-This repository contains the SQL schema and data for the Expense Tracker application.
+This repository contains the SQL schema and data for the ZARWISE application.
 The database is designed to manage user expenses, categories, and related information.
 Below, you will find the Entity-Relationship Diagram (ERD), a description of the database structure, roles, and other relevant information.

 ## Entity-Relationship Diagram (ERD)